edenian-prince/rust-secrets/README.md

 # rust-secrets

 Pre-commit hooks that prevent credential leaks, written in rust.
 A replacement of AWS git-secrets that also has automated provider refreshing.
 Like `git-secrets`, it adds a regex file to your git config and uses it to scan for secrets when you `git commit`.
 With `git-find`, it can automatically pull changes to that file before scanning for secrets, ensuring that you have the most up to date regex secret file.

+## Comparisons to GitLeaks and AWS Git Secrets

+### GitLeaks

+- Installing gitleaks gives you the binary/tool to scan for secrets, but it won’t “opt you in” with Git hooks.
+- You need to explicitly configure the hook you want (pre-commit, protect, etc.) in each repository (or via a shared git template).
+- This means a user will need to pip install pre-commit hook, set up a git template for global hooks, and then set up core.hooksPath to apply the hooks to existing repos

+### AWS Git-Secrets

+- Simple install
+- Does not set up global hooks that apply to ALL repos (existing repos included, see video above)
+- Does not have auto-config capabilities

+**If you want to enforce hooks globally across many repos (e.g. for a team), you’ll need to set up a shared Git template directory or use a hook manager.
+This all handled by `git-find` when you run `git-find install`**

 This is really useful for: